cosmos/cosmos-sdk/x/feegrant/spec/01_concepts.md

 ## BasicFeeAllowance

-`BasicFeeAllowance` is one time permission for `grantee` to use fee from a `granter`'s account. if any of the `spend_limit` or `expiration` reached the grant will be removed from the state.
+`BasicFeeAllowance` is permission for `grantee` to use fee from a `granter`'s account.
+If any of the `spend_limit` or `expiration` reaches its limit, the grant will be removed from the state.

 +++ https://github.com/cosmos/cosmos-sdk/blob/d97e7907f176777ed8a464006d360bb3e1a223e4/proto/cosmos/feegrant/v1beta1/feegrant.proto#L13-L26

-- `spend_limit` is a limit of coins that are allowed to use from the `granter` account.
+- `spend_limit` is the limit of coins that are allowed to be used from the `granter` account.
 If it is empty, it assumes there's no spend limit, `grantee` can use any number of available tokens from `granter` account address before the expiration.

 - `expiration` specifies an optional time when this allowance expires.
 If the value is left empty, there is no expiry for the grant.

-- Whenever a grant is created with empty values for `spend_limit` and `expiration`, it is still a valid grant.
+- When a grant is created with empty values for `spend_limit` and `expiration`, it is still a valid grant.
 It won't restrict the `grantee` to use any number of tokens from `granter` and it won't have any expiration.
 The only way to restrict the `grantee` is by revoking the grant.

 ## PeriodicFeeAllowance

 `PeriodicFeeAllowance` is a repeating fee allowance for the mentioned period, we can mention when the grant can expire as well as when a period can reset.
-We can also mention how many maximum of coins can be used in a mentioned period of time.
+We can also define the maximum number of coins that can be used in a mentioned period of time.

 +++ https://github.com/cosmos/cosmos-sdk/blob/d97e7907f176777ed8a464006d360bb3e1a223e4/proto/cosmos/feegrant/v1beta1/feegrant.proto#L28-L73

 - `basic` is the instance of `BasicFeeAllowance` which is optional for periodic fee allowance.
 If empty, the grant will have no `expiration` and no `spend_limit`.

-- `period` is the specific period of time or blocks, after period crossed `period_spend_limit` will be reset.
+- `period` is the specific period of time or blocks, after each period passes, `period_spend_limit` will be reset.

 - `period_spend_limit` specifies the maximum number of coins that can be spent in the period.